Triggers

 }

 If you insert the data, the upsert function works as before.
 The data gets added into the object successfully.
-However, if you set before
+However, if you set before function to disallow, the insertion of data fails as the disallow function returns false.

 - GraphQL Query